DaniyalSarwari/git-commands/README.md

  - `git commit -m "[message]"`          // commit to local repository
  - `git push`                           // push changes to the remote repository
  - `git pull`                           // pull change from the remote repository
- - `git reset`                          //reset from staged to unstage
+ - `git reset`                          // reset from staged to unstage
  - `git reset --hard`                   // reset from staged to unstaged also remove modifications
  - `git log`                            // check the history of commits
- - `git log [branch-name-1..branch-name-2]` //display difference of commits (commits that are in "branch-name-2" but not in "branch-name-1")
+ - `git log [branch-name-1..branch-name-2]` //display difference of commits *(commits that are in "branch-name-2" but not in "branch-name-1")*

 ## Commands for branches